 Cotton Citizen Unveils Fred Segal Shop-in-Shops

-With the Labor Day weekend on the horizon, Cotton Citizen, a made-in-Los Angeles, premium-garments brand, unveiled shop-in-shops at the Fred Segal flagship in West Hollywood, Calif., and the Fred Segal store in Malibu, Calif.
+With the Labor Day weekend on the horizon, Cotton Citizen, a made-in-Los Angeles, premium-garments brand, unveiled shop-in-shops at the Fred Segal Sunset flagship in West Hollywood, Calif., and the Fred Segal store in Malibu, Calif.

 The Cotton Citizen shop-in-shops will run for about a year, said Ashley Petrie, Fred Segal’s vice president of women’s merchandising.
 “Cotton Citizen is a pioneer for innovative wash treatments, craftsmanship and captures a unique authenticity with everything they do.
 We look forward to being a platform for their collection and their story,” Petrie said.